Even if you speak French, foreigners who want to work in France should be prepared for all the challenges awaiting them at the fonctionaires.

 Swap that rubber stamp!

-A friend who spoke fluent French and had his own business in the UK was intent on the delusional course of perhaps working for somewhere like La Poste, the French post office.
-However when he arrived in France he was informed that they employed only third generation French!
+A friend who spoke fluent French and had his own business was intent on working at La Poste, the French post office.
+However, when he arrived in France he was informed that they employed only third-generation French!

-The mayor in our nearest town recounted the tale of a friend, a British English teacher, who had a first class honours degree in French and a teaching degree but was told he would have to re-qualify under the French system.
-Having done so he was still refused employment and only after recourse to the European Court of Human Rights was he afforded the opportunity of teaching in the French school system!
+The mayor in our nearest town recounted the tale of a friend, a British English teacher, who had a first-class honors degree in French and a teaching degree.
+He was told he would have to re-qualify under the French system.
+Having done so, he was still refused employment.
+Only after recourse to the European Court of Human Rights was he afforded the opportunity of teaching in France.

 But the anomaly is that another friend managed to teach English in a French secondary school with no qualifications.
 Her only claim to fame was that she had a child who attended that school!

 Any expat trying to get a job needs a sense of humor, luck, and resilience in equal measure!
 But they also need to find that rubber stamp with the word ‘Non’ on it and swap it for one with ‘Oui’!

 Visit your local Mairie